Distances on a masure (affine ordered hovel): Mixed distances

 \section{Mixed distances}

-In this section, we begin by proving that if $\s_-$ is a negative sector-germ, then every retraction centered at $\s_-$ is not continuous for $\mathscr{T}_+$, unless $\I$ is a building.
-This implies that $\mathscr{T}_+\neq \mathscr{T}_-$ and motivates the introduction of mixed distances, which are sums of a distance of positive type with a distance of negative type.
+In this section, we begin by proving that unless $\I$ is a building, if $\s_-$ is a negative sector-germ, then every retraction centered at $\s_-$ is not continuous for $\mathscr{T}_+$ see Subsection~\ref{subsecNon egalite de T+ et T-}).
+To prove this we show that the set of vertices $\I_0$ contains no isolated points when $\I$ is not a building and then we apply finiteness results of \cite{hebertGK}.

+This implies that $\mathscr{T}_+\neq \mathscr{T}_-$ and motivates the introduction of mixed distances, each of which is the sum of a distance of positive type with a distance of negative type.
 We then study them.